ralph-groupscholar/ralph-habit/ralph-progress.md

 ## Iteration 65
 - Added a coverage command to measure scheduled-day adherence and highlight missed dates.

+## Iteration 113
+- Added checkin-all to batch record check-ins for scheduled habits across a date or range.

 ## Iteration 101
 - Added a momentum command to compare scheduled-day adherence across multiple windows.